franciscojavierarceo/franciscojavierarceo.github.io/content/posts/data-science-and-fintech/data-science-and-fintech.md

 >So, how ***exactly*** has data science helped scale fintech?

-I think data science has scales fintech in five key areas.
+I think data science has scaled fintech in five key areas.

 ## 1. Operations